jozsef-k/nbgutils/README.md

 - one submission notebook per participant with the student ID included in the filename (eg. A1_k00987654.ipynb).

 The script will verify the following:
-- the specified <assignment_id> should exist in the nbgrader gradebook database,
+- the specified <assignment_id> should exist in the nbgrader gradebook database (e.g. A1, A2 ...),
 - assignment source notebook should be under the ```source/<assignment_id>``` directory
 - the released version of the notebook should be under ```release/<assignment_id>```,
 - the Moodle notebook filenames should contain a student IDs that exists in the nbgrader gradebook.